-The experienced Montgomery County family law attorneys at Law Offices of Sheryl R. Rentz, P.C. can help you assess all your legal options.
+The experienced Montgomery County, PA family law attorneys at the Law Offices of Sheryl R. Rentz, P.C. can help you assess all your legal options.
 We have extensive experience handling high-asset, complex divorce cases.
-If you are in contemplating divorce and are exploring your options, please call us to find out how we can help you.
+If you are in contemplating divorce and are exploring your options, please call us at (610) 645-0100 to find out how we can help you.

 Understanding the Divorce Process in Pennsylvania

 First, it is advisable for divorcing spouses to discuss their options in mediation.
 This is where both parties openly discuss their views about property division and custody in an attempt to come to an agreement.
 This process is not always successful.
 A mediator can only offer suggestions to the couple and cannot force either side to accept a specific decision.
 Families may have to rely on a solution other than mediation.

 Before going to court, it is advisable to consider family law arbitration.
 Unlike mediation, arbitration will result in a binding decision.
 Both parties will agree on a neutral third party who will then act as an arbitrator in a manner similar to a judge.